Compensation for Stray Camels Accidents

 In this context, the Saudi Traffic Law holds the driver liable for the accident if it happens in broad daylight.
 However, if you hit a camel during the night in Saudi, the camel’s owner will be liable for the accident.
 This is because all camel owners are supposed to keep their camels off the road.
 In any case, comprehensive car insurance will protect you from stray camels.

 Do you have to pay a deductible if you hit a camel?

 When you buy comprehensive insurance, you agree to pay a certain amount called a deductible.
 When you hit camel – God forbid – you have to pay the deductible and in turn, the insurance company will pay all the remaining costs of repairing the car.
 You will not be required to pay the deductible if:

 - The camel owner is 100% liable for the accident

 Can hitting a camel total your car?

-Yes, accidents involving stray camels often result in serious losses and damages to cars.
+Yes, accidents involving stray camels often result in serious losses and damage to cars.
 Of course, it varies depending on a few factors such as speed, the size of the car, and the impact of the accident itself.
 In this case, you may need a car towing service because your car may not be in a drivable condition after the accident.

 Protect your car against any accident (even stray camels!)